 Focus Group Reaction: This topic generated a passionate exchange of ideas and perspectives.
 From a humanitarian perspective, trying to place a monetary value on parks and recreation services seemed superficial to some Advisory Council members.
 It might give the public-service a profit-driven appearance.
 This quote summarizes the feeling: "It is hard to come up with a value for recreation.
 It is an experience that happens.
-Measure mission statements; that mission drives everything that we do.
 Instead of looking at things so much in numbers, maybe we need to look at the experiences that people have.
 How do we identify happiness, well-being, and quality of life from the experience?"

-All focus groups appeared to agree that personal stories are needed to show the possibly unquantifiable range of health benefits of parks and recreation (personal and community social, cultural, environmental and physical health).
+All focus groups appeared to agree that personal stories are needed to show the possibly unquantifiable range of health benefits of parks and recreation (personal and community, social, cultural, environmental and physical health).